 Field-hunting tip

-Look in hydrothermal mercury deposits country — that is the host setting where belendorffite typically forms.
+Look in hydrothermal mercury deposits country, the host setting where belendorffite typically forms.
 If you start seeing mercury, cinnabar, calcite in float, you are in the right ground.
 Field specimens usually show a irregular grains, small masses habit, so train your eye for that shape before scanning the outcrop.